Enveloppe/obsidian-mkdocs-publisher-python/README.md

 After, in a-shell, you can use the same option as on a PC.

+## Customization
+There are some files to customize the script :
+- You can create [custom admonition with material docs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) and adding the name in `custom_admonition.yml`.
+- You can completely exclude some folder of your vault with `exclude_folder.yml`.
+You can exclude specific path as `folder1/subfolderA` etc.
+- Using the `\docs\assets\css\custom_attributes.css` you can create specific aspect for your tags, and it also adds compatibility with CM6 Attribute and Contextual Typography.

+## Limitation
+- **Nested admonition doesn't work for the moment.** I don't use it a lot, but if you want, you could improve the script or create a mkdocs plugin to care of that.
+- The script will not delete the file and folder if you change the `category` key.
+Beware of this.
+- Share “all” can be long on big vault.
+- File with same name can have some problem while scanning because I don't keep your folder structure.
+Please, beware of this!
+Don't forget, you can use `title` if you want a specific name (and this name already exist).
+- Bloc citation doesn't work, the script will care of that.
+- Embed file (citation and # too) doesn't work, the script will also care about it !

+## Support
+The script can work on any platform that support python.
+The script doesn't use Cpython, so don't worry about it for IOS.

 ### Obsidian
 → Please use Wikilinks with “short links” (I BEG YOU) You can integrate the script within obsidian using the nice plugin [Obsidian ShellCommands](https://github.com/Taitava/obsidian-shellcommands).